Tanz0rz/haxe-fmod/extension/haxe/loading-and-playing-sounds-in-the-core-api.md

 var buffer:haxe.io.Bytes = null;

 //
-// Load your interleaved 16-bit PCM data to the "buffer" bytes here
+// Load your file image (wav, ogg, mp3, fsb) into the "buffer" bytes here
 //

-sound = Sound.fromPcm(buffer, 44100, 2); // The buffer's length is the length of the sound in bytes
+sound = Sound.fromMemory(buffer); // The buffer's length is the length of the file image in bytes
 // The audio data stored in "buffer" has been duplicated into FMOD's buffers, and can now be freed
 ```

 ## 4.3.1 Creating a Sound from memory#2
 verdict: covered there is no point-to-memory mode.
-Sound.fromPcm always copies the bytes, so nothing stays pinned and the buffer is free after the call.
+Sound.fromMemory and Sound.fromPcm always copy the bytes, so nothing stays pinned and the buffer is free after the call.

 ## 4.3.2 Creating a Sound from PCM data
 verdict: bound